frannpor/frannpor/README.md

 <h1 align="center">Hello!
 I'm Francisco Porciel 👋</h1>

-<h3 align="center">A backend developer with experience in various technologies and tools</h3>
+<h3 align="center">A Full Stack Developer with a passion for scalable systems and modern technologies</h3>

 ---

-- 📝 Currently immersed in **a personal project**
+- 💼 Currently working as an intern at **Trabajo en Digital**
+- 🛠 Developing a personal project using **AWS Lambdas, Cognito, NestJS, and Swagger**
+- 🚀 Exploring new programming languages like **C++, and Java**

-- 📖 Currently expanding my knowledge in **data structure, good practices and architectures**
+- 📖 Expanding knowledge in **system architecture, design patterns, and best practices**

-- 👥 Open to collaborating on exciting **back-end and front-end projects**
+- 👥 Open to collaborating on exciting **back-end and full-stack projects**

-- 🎮 In my free time, you can find me **listening to music, playing football...and coding**
+- 🎮 In my free time, you can find me **coding, playing football, and enjoying music**

 ---